 Are you looking to add advanced GSAP animation to your Elementor website?
-GSAP is a powerful animation library that helps you create smooth, fast, and eye-catching animations that go beyond basic effects.
+GSAP (GreenSock Animation Platform) is an animation library that lets you create smooth, high-performance animations that go beyond basic CSS effects.
 With GSAP, you can control how elements move, fade, scale, or react to scrolling and user actions.

-With the GSAP Scroll Interaction feature from The Plus Addons for Elementor, you can easily add GSAP animation to any element on your website.
+The GSAP Scroll Interaction feature in The Plus Addons for Elementor lets you add GSAP animation to any widget on your Elementor website without writing any JavaScript.

 Required Setup